Cyfrin/moccasin/docs/source/named_contracts.rst

 Let's break these down:

 - `address`: The address of the contract on the network.
-- `abi`: The ABI of the contract.
-This is a raw string of the ABI.
-(Not recommended)
+- `abi`: The ABI source of the contract.
+This is can be any of the following:
-- `abi_from_file`: The path to the ABI file.
-This is the recommended way to get the ABI.
-This can be a:
-    - JSON file
+    - JSON file path to an ABI file
-    - ``.vy`` file
+    - ``.vy`` file path
     - *Coming soon* A ``.vyi`` file
+    - A "raw" ABI string
 - `abi_from_explorer`: If you want to get the ABI from an explorer.
 This is useful if you don't have the ABI and you want to get it from a public source.
 You'll need to set a ``explorer_api_key`` in your ``moccasin.toml``, or an ``EXPLORER_API_KEY`` environment variable.
 - `fixture`: If you want to use this contract as a :doc:`fixture <fixture>`.
 - `deployment_script`: The path to the :doc:`deployment script <deploy>`` for this named contract, this will be a shorthand for deploying in the future.
 - `force_deploy`: If you want to force deploy the contract whenever you refer to this named contract.

+So,